umami-hep/cora/README.md

-# cora
+# librep

-cora - COde Replacement Api
+librep - LIne Block REPlacement

 This python-based command-line tools allows to render file placeholders in other files.
 The tools is independent of the document type, since it is assumed that the chosen